 How we solved a versioning issue our customer faced by contributing to an open-source project

 One Friday afternoon we got a Slack message from one of our early customers, letting us know that there was an issue with updating our SDK.
+There was a dependency in the code involved, for the impatient readers in the group, but let us tell you the full story.

 Apparently, our SDK introduced a new dependency to the code that their team wasn’t able to meet: